yanchith/yanchith.github.io/posts/10-the-joy-of-jai.md

-I used JAI this summer for a videogame project that ended up being between around 15000 lines of code at the time of writing (XXX: Link), so not exactly a tiny toy program anymore.
+I used JAI this summer for a videogame project (XXX: Link) that ended up being between around 15 thousand lines of code at the time of writing, so not exactly a tiny toy program anymore.

 The overall experience was that of being productive and the language allowing me to do what I want, leaving the responsibility of cleaning my own mess to me.
 I prefer it this way, becuse, on the one